pingcap/docs/ticdc/manage-ticdc.md

 - For the limitations of DDL, see [Execute DDL](#execute-ddl).

-- Bi-directional replication clusters cannot detect write conflict, which might cause undefined behaviors.
+- Bi-directional replication clusters cannot detect write conflicts, which might cause undefined behaviors.
 Therefore, you must ensure there are no write conflicts from the application side.

 - Bi-directional replication supports more than two clusters, but does not support multiple clusters in cascading mode, that is, a cyclic replication like TiDB A -> TiDB B -> TiDB C -> TiDB A. In such a topology, if one cluster fails, the whole data replication will be affected.
 Therefore, to enable bi-directional replication among multiple clusters, you need to connect each cluster with every other clusters, for example, `TiDB A <-> TiDB B`, `TiDB B <-> TiDB C`, `TiDB C <-> TiDB A`.